This page has information relating to our Curriculum and Assessment at Wisborough Green.

-Through 'The Power Of Reading' approach (Centre for Literacy in Primary Education) we ensure that quality children's literature is at the heart of everything we do, encouraging a lifelong love of reading and literacy learning.
+Through 'The Power Of Reading' approach (Centre for Literacy in Primary Education) we ensure that quality children's literature is at the heart of everything we do, encouraging a lifelong love of reading and literacy learning throughout our curriculum.

 'A high quality maths education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.'
 Primary National Curriculum 2014

 Mathematics is taught daily at Wisborough Green, as well as being applied across the curriculum.
 The emphasis is on developing children's mental arithmetic, investigative skills, reasoning and understanding of number, with learning experiences relevant to the real world.

 We use the frameworks of Big Maths, Numicon and NCETM (National Centre for Excellence in the Teaching of Mathematics) to support teaching and learning.